Click on Available & Planned tab to see our AMAZING litters! We offer hand delivery!

-All of our puppies will be up-to-date on vaccinations and deworming when they go home.
-Puppies will be vet checked, registered with the International Pomsky Association and the CKC, and micro-chipped.
-All our Pomskies puppies will come with a two year health guarantee.
-We also provide a new puppy packet with the shot records, all paperwork, as well as a few goodies for your new furbaby.
+All of our puppies will go home vet checked, first vaccinations, dewormed, microchipped, and a two year written health guarantee.
+We also provide a new puppy packet with the shot records, copy of all paperwork, as well as a few goodies for your new furbaby.

 How does the Waiting List Work?

 We are always accepting deposits for our young or future litters.
-We have a rotating waiting list.
-If you do not find the pup you want in the first litter offered to you, you can move your deposit forward to the next litter for a total of 3 litters to choose from.
 The deposit is $250, which applies towards the total adoption fee for each Pomsky pup we produce.
 If you would like more info or to make a deposit, email me at: firstname.lastname@example.org

 Your deposit confirms that you intend to follow through with your purchase.
 It is non-refundable if you change your mind.
 It is also forfeited if no pup is chosen in the 3 litter time frame.
 I reserve the right to keep any puppy from any litter for my breeding program.
 The deposit list applies to all puppies available after my pick(s), if any, have been made.